 That's one of the most frequently asked questions we receive from people wanting to know how much time they should expect to spend heating their wood burning hot tub.
-While initial heat time will vary depending on the temperature outside and that of the water you're filling your hot tub with, the simple answer is that it should take 2-4 hours.
-Standard hot tubbing temperature is 102-104 degrees, but the beauty of a wood fired hot tub is that you can make it whatever temperature you want by adding more or less firewood.
+While initial heat time will vary depending on the temperature outside and that of the water you're filling your hot tub with, the simple answer is that it should take 1.5-4 hours, depending on the size you purchase.
+AlumiTubs wood fired hot tubs are available in 3 different sizes, seating 2-8 people, and standard hot tubbing temperature is 102-104 degrees.
+By using more or less wood to heat your hot tub, you can adjust the temperature of your hot tub to your favourite soaking temperature.
 Getting the water just the way you like it can be an art that you'll get the hang of after a few uses.
 Once it reaches the temperature you want to soak in, an AlumiTub will hold its heat for days at a time with just an armful of wood a day.
-The same can't be said about all wood fired hot tubs.
+But the same can't be said about all wood fired hot tubs.

-Wooden hot tubs without a lining lose heat when the wall and base of the tub are wet, allowing for heat to pass through.
+Wooden hot tubs that come without an aluminum lining won't hold their heat like an AlumiTub.
+When the wall and base of the tub are wet, an unlined hot tub will allow for heat to pass through.
 Unlike traditional cedar hot tubs, AlumiTubs marine grade aluminum lining is triple insulated with thermal properties around the tub, at the base, and on top of the water, helping to retain heat where it would otherwise be lost.
-AlumiTubs are also designed with an internally submerged firebox, which is more energy efficient than its externally located firebox counterparts.
+AlumiTubs are also designed with an internally submerged firebox, expertly crafted to be the most performant wood burning hot tub on the market.
+It's also more energy efficient than its externally located firebox counterparts, using less wood and emitting next to no smoke so long as the wood burned is dry (which it always should be).
 Using convection, an internally located firebox expedites the heat time by using convection to directly heat the water.

-AlumiTubs wood burning hot tub design is made for all season use, even in temperatures as low as -50 degrees.
+AlumiTubs outdoor soaking tub design is made for all season use, even in temperatures as low as -50 degrees.
 To help you use less firewood and save time tending to your hot tub, here are a few tips that can help you heat it more efficiently, even in the coldest Canadian winter climates.

 - Place rigid insulation at the base of your tub.
 You can hide the insulation by wrapping our Stainless Steel Bottom Band around your AlumiTub.
 Many of our customers do this to expedite the initial heat time and share that it reduces their heat time by an hour or more.